Skip to content

 For complete information on the deploy.replicas option, refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / replicas

-Example is only a selection
+Example is only a partial excerpt

 The example only shows the key modification part.
 Please ensure the configuration is complete during actual operation.

-Key Modification Part of docker-stack.yaml
+docker-stack.yaml Key Modification Part

 1